mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 }
 ```

-Now add this layout component in your `_app.js` file so it will be used:
+Now add the layout component in your `_app.js` file so it will run on the website:

 ```js
 import Layout from '../components/Layout';